99designs/gqlgen/README.md

 - You could initialize a new project using the recommended folder structure by running this command `go run github.com/99designs/gqlgen init`.

 You could find a more comprehensive guide to help you get started [here](https://gqlgen.com/getting-started/).<br/>
-We also have a couple of real-world [examples](https://github.com/99designs/gqlgen/tree/master/example) to help you create GraphQL applicatons seamlessly, You can see the [examples](https://github.com/99designs/gqlgen/tree/master/example) here or visit [godoc](https://godoc.org/github.com/99designs/gqlgen).
+We also have a couple of real-world [examples](https://github.com/99designs/gqlgen/tree/master/example) that show how to GraphQL applicatons with **gqlgen** seamlessly, You can see these [examples](https://github.com/99designs/gqlgen/tree/master/example) here or visit [godoc](https://godoc.org/github.com/99designs/gqlgen).

 ## Reporting Issues